-Figure 11 shows the forming behaviour of ribs generated by r-adaptive remeshing and beam elements.
+Fig.11 shows the forming behaviour of ribs generated by r-adaptive remeshing and beam elements.
 The local mesh refinement function of the r-adaptive capability was used for areas around the ribs.
 Weld lines are predicted at the top edge of the ribs and the fibers are oriented along the weld lines.
 The density of beam elements can be viewed to see fiber volume fraction distribution which can be used to determine matrix rich regions.

-Figure 11: EFG r-adaptive mesh refinement and beam orientation behaviour
+Fig.11: EFG r-adaptive mesh refinement and beam orientation behaviour

-5.2 Comparison of test and LS-DYNA
+6.2 Comparison of test and LS-DYNA

 A compression molding test was performed to evaluate this new simulation technology of LS-DYNA.
-Figure 12 shows long glass fiber reinforced thermoplastic sheets (GFRTP: Tepex® flowcore from Bond-Laminates GmbH) used in this test and the LS-DYNA model.
-Figure 13 shows the punch and die used in the test.
-These shapes are exactly the same as those used in LS-DYNA simulation.
+In this test, long glass fiber reinforced thermoplastic material (GFRTP) was used (Tepex® flowcore from Bond-Laminates GmbH).
+As shown in Fig.12 the punch shape used in the LS-DYNA simulation is exactly the same as that used in the test.